 - An official copy of your secondary school academic record (transcript) provided by a school official.

 - An official copy of your college or university academic record (transcript) provided by a school official confirming your current enrollment, if applicable.

 - One letter of recommendation from a professor or academic advisor.

 - This letter should be from someone qualified to report on your proficiency in English (if English is not your first language) and your overall academic performance.

 - Two written statements, in English.
 One personal essay and one short answer that answers the questions asked in the online application.

 - Official English proficiency score report Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) if English is not your native language.

 - Evidence of sufficient financial resources (Certification of Finances form or a bank statement showing account balance) to support your expenses while at Mount Holyoke.
-Note that International Guest student do not qualify for need-based financial aid or merit scholarships.
+Note that International Guest students do not qualify for need-based financial aid or merit scholarships.

-Email the International Student Guest Program.
+Email the International Student Guest program.